katesssu/react-movie-labs/movies/README.md

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-e.g.
++ Movie Favourites - /movies/favorites
-+ Discover list of movies - discover/movie
++ Upcoming movies - /movies/upcoming
-+ Movie details - movie/:id
++ Top Rated movies - /movies/toprated
-+ Movie genres = /genre/movie/list
++ Popular movies = /movies/popular
++ Review form - /reviews/form

 ## Routing.

 [ List the __new routes__ supported by your app and state the associated page.]

++ /movies/favorites - displays favourited movies
++ /movies/upcoming- displays all upcoming movies
++ /reviews/:id - displays the reviews.
-+ /blogs - displays all published blogs.
++ /movies/:id - displays all of the discover movies
++ /reviews/form - displays the review form
++ /movies/toprated - displays the top rated movies
-+ /blogs/:id - displays a particular blog.
++ /movies/popular - displays the popular movies
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
-+ etc.

-[If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]

-## Independent learning (If relevant).

-Itemize the technologies/techniques you researched independently and adopted in your project, i.e. aspects not covered in the lectures/labs.
-Include the source code filenames that illustrate these (we do not require code excerpts) and provide references to the online resources that helped you (articles/blogs).